Ruoxin-zhang/ERP-AdditionalMaterials/README.md

   - Green Space
   - Public Transport

-- ToolBox: Point on Surface
+- Vector Geometry → Point on Surface

-- ToolBox: Delete Duplicate Geometries
+- Vector general → Delete Duplicate Geometries

 - OSM POIs were cleaned and reprojected in **QGIS** into projected CRS: